 Braised lotus root is a pretty Korean side dish.

-Put the leftover in an airtight container and store in the refrigerator for up to 1 week.
-No need to reheat.
-Chilled lotus root is just as tasty.
-Freezing is not recommended.
+Store in an airtight container in the refrigerator for up to 1 week.
+No need to reheat—chilled braised lotus root tastes just as delicious.
+Freezing is not recommended as it alters the texture.

 Korean braised lotus root is served in a white plate with chopsticks on the side.